gigasquid/chemical-computing/README.md

 ![prime reaction](./images/max-reaction.png)

 So far we have been showing examples in Clojure code with no visualization.
-But with the help of ClojureScript and core.async.
-We can actually make a simulation of a gamma program.
+But with the help of ClojureScript and core.async we can actually make a simulation of a gamma program.
 In this simulation, the integers-molecules are shown as being circles floating around in a solution.
 They react with each other when they collide.
 Each molecule is running its own movement and reaction in its own core.async go-loop.
 State is coordinated through a global atom map that keeps track of the position and value of each molecule.
 The result is continuously updated on the bottom by sampling the solution with a distinct/sort.

 [ClojureScript Gamma Demo](http://gigasquidsoftware.com/chemical-computing/gamma/resources/public/index.html)